 1. In haematochezia, the blood in the dog’s faeces is bright red, which means it is fresh and most likely comes from the lower intestines, usually the colon or rectum.
 It may be mixed in the dog’s faeces or drops of blood immediately after defecation.

 2. In Melena, the blood in the faeces appears dark and tarry, similar to black asphalt.
-This indicates that the blood has already been digested and possibly comes from the upper intestinal tract.
+This indicates that the blood has already been digested and may have come from the upper intestinal tract.

 Melena is usually, but not always, more worrisome than an occasional case of haematochezia.
-It is often not as easily recognisable as haematochezia because dogs may often have dark faeces, which does not necessarily mean they contain blood.
+It is often not as easily recognisable as haematochezia because dogs may frequently have dark faeces, which do not necessarily indicate blood.

 The dog bleeds from the anus and vomits.

-• Ulcers are lesions of the digestive system's mucous membrane, often caused by consuming corticosteroid medicines or others for diseases such as kidney or liver failure.
-In the most severe cases, ulcers cause vomiting, anaemia, slimming, and Melena.
+• Ulcers are lesions of the digestive system's mucous membrane, often caused by consuming corticosteroid medicines or other medications for diseases such as kidney or liver failure.
+In the most severe cases, ulcers can cause vomiting, anaemia, weight loss, and Melena.
 They require veterinary treatment.

-• Parvovirus mainly affects puppies and is characterised by vomiting and diarrhoea with blood.
+• Parvovirus mainly affects puppies and is characterised by vomiting and bloody diarrhoea.
 It is a severe and contagious viral disease with no cure, only supportive treatment, so vaccination is essential for prevention.

 • Intoxication – Ingestion of toxic substances can cause symptoms such as rectal bleeding and vomiting with blood.
 Immediate medical attention is required, as the dog’s life is in danger.